BushelScript/help/website/docs/ref/resources.md

 To this end, a `use` expression declares a script _requirement_.
 If any such requirement is not met by the host environment, the script will refuse to run.
 The conditions under which a requirement is deemed met are specific to each resource type.

-[^parse-error]: Unmet requirements are a parse error because a required resource could provide terms used in the script.
+[^parse-error]:

 ```
-use application Google Chrome
+use app Google Chrome
 ```

 This declares a requirement on Google Chrome being installed.
-If Google Chrome is not installed, the parser [^parse-error] complains:
+If Google Chrome is not installed, the parser complains:

-> this script requires the application “Google Chrome”, which was not found on your system
+> Can't find required app Google Chrome

+(Unmet requirements are a parser error because resources can import terms.)

 ## Resource terms